po1sigala/live/01-Class-Content/08-Project-1-Contd/README.md

 ## Overview

 Welcome to the second week of Project 1!
 This week, you will continue to work on your group project to build a web application from scratch.
-As you wrap up your project, be prepared to give a presentation on the last class of this unit.
+As you wrap up your project, be prepared to give a presentation during the last class day of this unit.

 ## Heads Up